 And then there’s the lack of diversity – you always find the same type of people at these events.
 Having such uniformity among teams is a real obstacle to innovation – and this is only too clear in the quality of the solutions they develop.
 The answer isn’t to be found in a 100% physical model or a 100% online model, but rather in the O2O, or online to offline, model.
 The competition starts online, lasts for several months, and then concludes with a big in-person event.

-Given the imperfections of traditional 48-hour hackathons, a number of new approaches and technologies have emerged.
+Given the imperfections of traditional 48-hour hackathons, several new approaches and technologies have emerged.
 The development of dedicated web platforms for hosting hackathons, for example, was wholeheartedly welcomed both by major groups and by participants.

 These idea management tools were designed to overcome the problems with the traditional model – far from finished deliverables, limited geographic scope, and participants with almost identical profiles.
 But thanks to an online platform, hackathons are no longer subject to geographical or logistical constraints.
 And as participants submit and develop their projects online, hackathons are also freed from time constraints.
 Innovation challenges can then extend over several months, giving projects time to mature.
 That’s how ‘out-of-the-box’ solutions – valued so highly by big companies – are developed.